 At minimum, your Gremlin Server must be running Apache TinkerPop™ 3.4.0.

-G.V() is compatible with JanusGraph versions 0.4.1 and above.
-Note however that JanusGraph specific predicates are not currently supported.
+G.V() is compatible with JanusGraph versions 0.4.1 and above, as well as release candidates of JanusGraph 1.0.

 Azure Cosmos DB